kbario/CustomisedPasswordGener8tor/README.md

 # CustomisedPasswordGener8tor
-This webb application generates a password for you upon the click of a button but also takes inputs to customise the length and character types used in the password.
+This web application generates a password for you upon the click of a button but also takes inputs to customise the length and character types used in the password.

 The user interface is clean and polished as seen below.